rajp33/RecipeSearch/README.md

 (Note this part is ungraded--but you are required to do it!)

-Figuring out a good workflow on Unix, Mac, (and even windows) is an important part of becoming a good programmer.
-My work environment (and the suggested one so I can help you during class), is to use the combination of the VIM text editor and tmux window manager to program your assignments in.
+Figuring out a good workflow is an important part of becoming a good programmer.
+Some popular workflows typically involve vim or emacs (and I strongly recommend learning one for this course!).
+Today, tools have developed sufficiently e.g., it is possible to open a remote folder using Visual Studio Code and get the job done.
+You are free to get creative but expect limited support from my side or the TAs.

 ### Student and Teacher Dialouge